SoftxReset/TOP-recipes/README.md

 # odin-recipes
-recipes project for beginner html portion of the Odin Project
+Basic recipe website project to demonstrate basic HTML knowledge.
+Guided by the Odin Project via their Foundations Course.